rezabase/FCND-MotionPlanning/README.md

 #### A) motion_planning_rh.py:

-In addition to above, I did spend another 10 - 15 additional hours trying to implement a Reciding Horizon 3D grid around the drone.
+In addition to above, I did spend another 10 - 15 additional hours trying to implement a Reciding Horizon 3D grid around the drone and find an intermediate path through it.
+It is still not functioning perfectly and I think I do need to spend another 10h to figure out how to improve it.
+However, as it is not the main requirement of this assigment, I left it as it is for the moment.
+You can try it out by running motion_plannin_rh.py

+And there are the staps I took to create it:

+1. I created a 3D grid around the posision of the drone that looks like the following:

 ## Task 1: Explain the starter code